-The $46 fee is a one-off payment i.e. if your application to be an approved owner gets the green light, this status lasts for the life of your dog (unless he/she breaches any condition set out on the application form below).
+There is a one-off application fee.
+If your application to be an approved owner gets the green light, this status lasts for the life of your dog (unless he/she breaches any condition set out on the application form below).

 The fee must be paid with your application form either in person at a Council service centre or by cheque if posting your form.
 Payment can also be made by internet banking here – you must use your dog owner number as reference.
 Ring Council on 0800 486 486 if you don’t know your number!

 Council reserves the right to exercise discretion in the final grant of Approved Owner status.